germfue/germfue.github.com/_posts/2017-11-19-Vim-Basic-Setup.md

     pip install flake8 # or for Python3
     pip3 install flake8

-# Autocomplete with Jedi
+# Auto-complete with Jedi

-Isn't it easier to edit when you have autocomplete?
+Isn't it easier to edit when you have auto-complete?

     git clone https://github.com/davidhalter/jedi-vim.git ~/.vim/bundle/jedi-vim